 Next is “Top Trial Download”.
 When you load new content to the 2D Marketplace, you have the option to set it as ‘Trial Enabled’ in your Content Uploader.
 This allows potential customers to download your content to test it, but it will remain watermarked until it is purchased.
 A good way for you to allow customers to try before they buy.
 “Top Trial Download” represents the best selling content that is trial enabled.

 “Top Paid” content is that which has had the largest volume of sales, and if you are fortunate enough to have your packs featured here, this means your work is selling and you are making money!

 Once you have built a reputation for yourself as a trusted developer, there are two more sections of the Marketplace page you may find yourself.
 First is the “Developers Recommended”, again chosen by Reallusion.
-These are developers with a solid reputation of work quality and quantity.
-Once added to this section, your thumbnail will take customers direct to a page featuring only your content.
+These are developers with a solid reputation for work quality and quantity.
+Once added to this section, your thumbnail will take customers directly to a page featuring only your content.

 How to price your content is hard for anyone to offer suggestions for.
 After all, who is to say what an artists time, talent and work are worth.
-The digital sales of the Marketplace works very differently to retail sales in the real world.
+The digital sales of the Marketplace work very differently from retail sales in the real world.

 Free content is eye-catching and can keep you current on the marketplace page in the ‘Free’ section where even more people will see your work.